-To analyze the accuracy of Medicaid coverage in the SIPP we compare reported coverage status in the SIPP and MEF files for the same individual in the same calendar month.
-Our analysis is restricted to individuals who report a valid SSN and who were living in California (according to SIPP records) in the month in question.
+To analyze the accuracy of Medicaid coverage in the SIPP we compare reported coverage rates in the SIPP and MEF file for the same individual in the same calendar month.
+The analysis is restricted to individuals who report a valid SSN and who were living in California (according to SIPP records) in the month in question.
 Appendix Table 2 provides a brief summary of the resulting sample.
 Overall, there are 23,850 individuals in the 1990-1993 SIPP panels who reported living in California in at least one month, and who provided a valid SSN.
-On average, each person in this sample has just under 28 months of valid SIPP interview data, and provided just under 27 months of data while living in California, leading to a total of 642,859 person-months of potential Medicaid coverage.
+On average, each person in this sample has just under 28 months of valid SIPP interview data, and provided just under 27 months of data while living in California, leading to a total of 642,859 personmonths of potential Medicaid Coverage.
 The average fraction of months recorded as covered by Medicaid is 14.02 percent.

 For individuals who match with a MEF record, we derive MEF-based coverage for each month directly from their administrative data.
-In months when an individual is not in the MEF system (but is still living in California) we assume that the individual is not covered by Medicaid.
+In months when an individual appears not to be in the MEF system (but is still living in California) we assume that the individual is not covered by Medicaid.
 Similarly, for individuals who report a valid SSN and are living in California but never appear in the MEF's during the period from July 1988 to July 1997, we assume that the individual was never covered by Medicaid.

-It is worth noting that any errors in the matching process will lead us to under-estimate Medicaid coverage in the MEF.
-For example, if the wrong SSN is assigned to an individual in the SIPP there is relatively little chance of finding a match in the MEF, and an individual who is covered by Medicaid will be incorrectly coded as uncovered.21 Perhaps more importantly, if an individual's SSN is miscoded in the MEF, or not coded at all, then no match will be found between the SIPP and MEF records, and an individual who is actually covered by Medicaid will be assigned an uncovered status.
+It is worth emphasizing that any errors in the matching process will lead us to underestimate Medicaid coverage in the MEF.
+For example, if the wrong SSN is assigned to an individual in the SIPP there is relatively little chance of finding a match in the MEFs, and an individual who is covered by Medicaid will be incorrectly coded as uncovered.24 Perhaps more importantly, if an individual's SSN is mis-coded or missing in the MEF, then no match will be found between the SIPP and MEF records, and an individual who is actually covered by Medicaid will be assigned an uncovered status.
 We discuss some circumstantial evidence on the extent of this problem below.